cja119/CVGpt/README.md

 # CV-GPT an Open-Source AI ChatBot for Your CV [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This GitHub repository allows you to build a custom Large Language Model based off your CV (or any other relevant documents).
 Give prospective employers an online-hosted, custom AI chatbot such that they make queries regarding your work and experience.
+This tool is especially powerful for academic researchers, who can upload their research to the model.

 # Quick-Start (Local Machine)
 The first stage is to clone this repository on your local machine using the following bash command: